 Ready to get involved?
 Simply sign up, and we’ll pair you with a mentor or mentee who aligns with your goals and expertise.

 The mentor’s role is to assist the mentee through self-reflection, asking questions, and offering feedback and support.
-Below are ways you can offer support to mentees, divided into three categories of help: One-off Advice, Vocational Mentoring, and Employment Opportunities.
+Below are ways mentors can offer support to mentees, divided into three categories of help below:

 One-off Advice